theobald-software/helpcenter.theobald-software.github.io/includes/components/tables/where-clause-syntax.md

 {% if page.meta.product != "yunio" %}

 !!! warning
 	**Extraction fails due to incorrect syntax.** <br>
-	The extractions fail, if incorrect syntax is used in the WHERE clause.
-Make sure to use correct SAP OpenSQL syntax.
+	The extractions fail, if incorrect syntax is used in the WHERE clause. <br> Make sure to use correct SAP OpenSQL syntax.
 Several important syntax rules are listed in this help section.

 !!! tip
 	To check the syntax of the WHERE clause, click **[Load live preview]**.
 This way there is no need to run an extraction to see, if the syntax is correct.